The need for a legal workers’ union has been recognised by a wide range of prominent New Zealanders.

 “Legal workers in Aotearoa, like every worker, have the right to be respected at work and paid fairly for their time.
 In particular, breaching legal minimum standards is absolutely unacceptable, particularly by people who have been tasked with upholding the law.

 I fully support the work ALWU is doing to protect vulnerable people in legal workplaces, and call on all those in positions of power to support this important cause.”
-Petra Butler, Professor, Victoria University
+Petra Butler, Professor, Te Herenga Waka – Victoria University of Wellington

 “100% support this kaupapa.”
 Khylee Quince, Associate Professor, Auckland University of Technology